Izzaki/navigation-server/README.md

 Just like a botnet.

 Project uses sockets to comunicate.
 The packets are based on Otclient/Otserver that are based on Tibia game.
-It seems packets are raw memory data.
+Packets are raw memory data.

 I recently use it playing Tibia via Otclient.
 (Maybe it could be used for other games too?)